 Either way, the hat is truly the stuff of classic Western heroes with its tall 4.25″ crown, 3.25″ brim, and the slim tooled brown leather hat band with a three-piece buckle set.

 The first episode establishes Raylan’s single piece of jewelry, a sterling silver horseshoe-shaped ring that he would wear on the third finger of his right hand for the duration of the series.

-Before his sportier TAG Heuer would become Raylan’s watch of choice, Timothy Olyphant wore a stainless steel Rolex Submariner in several scenes of the pilot with the distinctive “Oyster”-style link bracelet prominently seen as he lights Ava’s cigarette for her.
+Before his sportier TAG Heuer would become Raylan’s watch of choice, Timothy Olyphant wore a stainless steel Rolex Submariner dive watch with a black bezel and dial in several scenes of the pilot, buckled to his left wrist on the distinctive “Oyster”-style link bracelet prominently seen as he lights Ava’s cigarette for her.

 “Fire in the Hole” marks the one and only appearance of Raylan’s tan suit jacket.
 The only other time he would wear a tan jacket is his more casual suede coat seen in a few following episodes in the first season.

 A classic 1911 is a fitting choice for a tough, old school lawman like Raylan Givens, though it’s only seen as his sidearm of choice in the pilot episode before switching to his Marshal-issued Glock 17.

 Having presumably had his SIG-Sauer P226 used in the Miami shooting suspended, Raylan arms himself with a compact 1911-series pistol for the final act of “Fire in the Hole”.
 The experts at IMFDB identified the firearm specifically as a custom Colt Officer’s Enhanced Mark IV.